If you have Medicare, be sure to schedule a yearly wellness visit with your doctor. A yearly wellness visit is a great way to help you stay healthy.

 Medicare is a federal health insurance program.
 You may be able to get Medicare if you:

 - Are age 65 or older

 - Are under age 65 and have a disability

 - Have end-stage renal disease (permanent kidney failure)

-You must be living in the U.S. legally for at least 5 years to be eligible for Medicare.
-Find out more about eligibility for Medicare.
+You must be living in the United States legally for at least 5 years to be eligible for Medicare.
+Answer these questions to find out when you’re eligible for Medicare.